feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 171 or Chinese Administration, in 1918, the heading Bestuur over Vreemde Oosterlingen, or Administration over the Foreign Asiatics, was used in official reports, until 19381120

-As | noted earlier, the establishment of the People's Council raised for the Chinese the question how their legal status would be considered when a parliamentary body came into existence.
+As I noted earlier, the establishment of the People's Council raised for the Chinese the question how their legal status would be considered when a parliamentary body came into existence.
 It is interesting to note that it was within this political initiative that the Chinese raised their civil status as a problem; many wondered why they should have waited around seven years to raise this issue.
 Suryadinata suggested that it was due to Sin Po stirring up Chinese public reaction against the implementation of the Netherlands-subject Law, after a mass Chinese meeting held in Semarang on 11 November 1917.121 This occasion marked the emergence of the Sin Po group as the earliest political stream in the Chinese movement and as the champion of the anti-Netherlands-subject law forces.

 The Semarang gathering had been preceded by a meeting held in Bandung on 7 October 1917, to discuss the nomination of Chinese representatives for the People's Council.
 Among the 36 Chinese members of various local councils who had been invited, only eleven managed to be present, most being Chinese officers.
 The main question under discussion concerned Chinese participation in the Volksraad, and whether the-Chinese community should be represented by Chinese who bore equal status to Europeans, that is the 'Europeanen gelijksgestelde Chineezen', or by European members of the People's Council.122 The meeting settled on nominating five Chinese as their representatives, namely Kan Hok Hoei (better known as HHKan) from Batavia; Tjoa Liang Djien, a Chinese lieutenant from Surabaya; Tjoeng Tay Hoen, the Chinese major of Muntok, Bangka

-120 See Indisch Verslag van 1939, vol. |, p.
+120 See Indisch Verslag van 1939, vol. I, p.
 446. 121 L Suryadinata, Peranakan Chinese Politics in Java, p.
 33.

-122 § L van der Wal, De Volksraad en de Staatskundige Ontwikkeling, vol. |. p.
+122 § L van der Wal, De Volksraad en de Staatskundige Ontwikkeling, vol. I. p.
 209.

 172 Island; Khouw Kim An, the Chinese major of Batavia; and Lie — Tjian Tjoen, the Chinese captain of Batavia.123